hmis-tools/hmis-api-server/CONTRIBUTING.md

 **Best practices:**

 * Commit early and often.
 Having one giant commit makes it difficult to understand the evolution of a patch.
 * Describe your commits with good comments.
-Comments like "changed index.html" aren't helpful.
-Comments like "updated the page title" are.
+Comments like `changed index.html` aren't helpful.
+Comments like `updated the page title` are.
 * Don't be upset if your Pull Request requires an iteration.
 The point of a pull request is to get feedback.
 * Changes to the schema should be done by creating new migrations, not editing existing migrations.